Public Transit - Heartland Express

 Persons with limited English proficiency may contact 800-367-9559.

-A Title VI complaint may also be made by emailing Ashanti Payne, the Title VI Specialist at the Minnesota Department of Transportation, Office of Civil Rights, or calling 651-366-3071.
+A Title VI complaint may also be made by contacting the Title VI Specialist at the Minnesota Department of Transportation, Office of Civil Rights by calling 651-366-3071.